AlejandroLopezTrs/AlejandroLopezTrs/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Alejandro Lopez Torres.
-I reside in Southern California and I am currently working on becoming a software developer.
+I reside in Southern California and have trasitioned carrers into software developement.
-To persue this goal, I am currently enrolled in Tech Elevator.
+To pursue this goal, I am currently enrolled in Tech Elevator.
-I am currentky learning as many aspects of software development as I possible can including different languages, how to use Git Hub, and Visual Code Studio.
+I am currently learning as many aspects of software development as I possible can including different languages, how to use Git Hub, and Visual Code Studio.
 Fun fact, I have many hobbies involving the outdoors such as camping, hiking, fishing, and gardening.